 Dr. Matthew J Memmott

-Dr. Memmott is an assistant professor in the chemical engineering department at Brigham Young University.
+Dr. Memmott is an associate professor in the chemical engineering department at Brigham Young University.
 He received a B.S. in chemical engineering from BYU in 2005, and a M.S. and PhD in Nuclear Science and Engineering from the Massachusetts Institute of Technology in 2007 and 2009, respectively.
 His research focuses on advanced nuclear reactor design, nuclear safety, and system modeling.

 Dr. Memmott currently teaches courses in fluid mechanics and introductory nuclear engineering.